sehrishbashir/fruit-shop/README.md

 # fruit-shop
-my website is published at https://sehrishbashir.github.io/fruit-shop/
+site is ready to be published at https://sehrishbashir.github.io/fruit-shop/.